How to Discover Kings Park Perth on One Day

 The Bushland Nature Trail is my tip to get started.
 This 25 minutes guided walk takes you through the botanic garden to the bushland and offers unique encounters with Western Australian Wildflowers.

-2. Take the Boodja Gnarning Walk
+2. Take the Boodja Learning Walk

 3. See the Gija Jumulu Boab Tree in Kings Park

 The giant Boab Tree is a real institution in the Park.
 One of my favourite places.
 This ancient tree was transported from the Kimberley in 2008 and travelled across 3000 km.
 An ancient Boab Tree, 750 years old, 14meter long, 14 tons weight for the first time to be transported across such a massive distance in Australia.
-The Gija, the traditional landowners, donated the tree, and the transportation was made possible thanks to the sponsors that granted most of the work.
+The Gija, the traditional landowners, donated the tree, and made the transportation possible thanks to the sponsors that granted most of the work.